 |Copyright © Nucleus Medical Media, Inc.|

-Factors that put you at risk for Rh incompatibility include being an Rh-negative pregnant woman who:
+The risk of Rh incompatibility is higher in an Rh-negative pregnant woman who:

 - Had a prior pregnancy with a baby that was Rh positive

 - Had a prior blood transfusion or amniocentesis